ghidora77/GEE_Labs_Website/docs/Lab_04.md

 In this case, we will randomly select a sample of 5000 pixels in the region to build a clustering model - we will use this sample data to find clustering groups and then apply it to the rest of the data.

 We will also set the variable `clusterNum` to idenfity how many categories to use.
-Start with 15, and modify based on the output and needs of your experiment.
+Start with 15 and continue to modify based on the output and needs of your experiment.
 Note that we are using `ee.Clusterer.wekaKMeans`,

 ```javascript
 // Create a training dataset.